 Secondary period pain is caused by a disease

 Secondary period pain, on the other hand, is caused by an underlying gynecological or organic disease.
-These can be, for example, endometriosis, polyps, cancer or inflammation of the reproductive organs.
+These can be, for example, endometriosis, Uterine fibroids (polyps), cancer or inflammation of the reproductive organs.
 Endometriosis is the most common cause of secondary period pain.
 In some cases, the symptoms are so severe that those affected cannot go about their normal daily lives for several days a month.
 To relieve secondary period pain, the focus is on the treatment of the underlying disease.
 It is best to speak directly to your gynecologist if you suffer from severe menstrual pain.

 Why do we experience period pains?

 You may ask yourself: Where does menstrual pain come from?
 During your period, the uterus contracts cramp-like, causing contractions of the uterine muscles.
 The muscle movements are caused by hormones, for example prostaglandin.
 Depending on the strength of the contractions, these can cause pain.
 But why does the uterus contract at all?
 Every month during the menstrual cycle, new uterus lining forms to prepare for the fertilized egg.
-If fertilization does not occur, the lining of the uterus is not needed and is rejected along with the unfertilized egg.
+If fertilization does not occur, the lining of the uterus is not needed and is rejected.
 This consumes a great deal of energy from the body.
 The muscles of the uterus contract in waves, which can lead to cramping pain.
 The rhythmic muscle movements also cause the blood circulation within the uterus to be interrupted by the cramps.
 This can cause a lack of oxygen, which is the reason for additional period pain (ischemic pain).

 Which period problems are there?